The Anti-Anxiety Benefits of “Unloading” Periods

 If you want to create or be anything lateral, bigger, better, or truly different, you need room to ask “what if?” without a conference call in 15 minutes.
 The aha moments rarely come from the incremental inbox-clearing mentality of “Damn – I forgot to… Please remind me to… Shouldn’t I?…I must remember to…”

 The priority is to create large, uninterrupted blocks of time in which your mind can wander, ponder, and find the signal amidst the noise.
-If you’re lucky, it might even create a new signal, or connect two signals (core ideas) that have never shaken hands before.
+If you’re lucky, it might even create a new signal, or connect two signals (core ideas) that have never been put together before.

 Most importantly: Unloading blocks must be scheduled and defended even more vehemently than your business commitments.